shown in other instead.

 - Execute console commands.

 - Even do some physics — perform some momentary actions: add impulses, simulate a hit or a push, set linear or angular velocity, add or remove shapes and joints, and change their parameters.

 Callbacks set in update() (for example, by using WorldTrigger or widget callbacks) are not executed immediately.
 They are run when the next engine function is called: that is, before updatePhysics(), if any (in the current frame), or before the next update() (in the following frame) — whatever comes first.

-The updatePhysics() function of the world logic is used to control physics in your application.
-This function should be used for continuous operations such as pushing a car forward depending on current motor's RPM, simulating a wind blowing constantly, performing immediate collision response (as updatePhysics() can be executed several times during a single rendering frame, you can process multiple bounces of objects, when they collide with each other and monitor them, while the update() will only show us the final result), etc. The updatePhysics() is executed in the Main thread, so you can perform any actions here just like in the update():
+The updatePhysics() function of the world logic is mainly used to control physics in your application.
+As a rule this function is used for continuous operations such as pushing a car forward depending on current motor's RPM, simulating a wind blowing constantly, performing immediate collision response (as updatePhysics() can be executed several times during a single rendering frame, you can process multiple bounces of objects, when they collide with each other and monitor them, while the update() will only show us the final result), etc. The updatePhysics() is executed in the Main thread, so you can perform any actions here just like in the update():

 - Operate on all physical bodies and shapes.

 - Apply forces, impulses, and torques to rigid bodies.

 - Create, attach, or break joints, as well as modify their parameters.